TENDING THE UNRAVELING

 ~ Joanna Macy

-Mass species extinction, melting ice caps, dying oceans, floods, droughts, fires, destruction of wild habitat, the devastating impact on our human and other-than-human relations, the existential threat of our own demise as a species, our world is in deep trouble.
-How are we to feel?
-What are we to do?
-How can we find meaning and cultivate resilience in these times of rapid change and profound uncertainty?
-This one day workshop, structured around the framework of The Work That Reconnects, developed by deep ecologist Joanna Macy, offers an opportunity to engage with these and other questions as we explore ways to respond to our world in crisis and cultivate greater courage, creativity, and resilience for these turbulent times.
+Mass species extinction, melting ice caps, dying oceans, floods, droughts, fires, political insanity, social division, economic disparity, endless war, many of the structures of civilization upon which we depend are unraveling.
+How can we find meaning and cultivate resilience in these times of such rapid change and profound uncertainty?
+This one day workshop, structured around the spiral framework of The Work That Reconnects, developed by deep ecologist Joanna Macy, offers an opportunity to deeply engage with these questions in ritual space and in loving community.
+Together we will explore how we can respond to the challenges of our time with wisdom and creativity, and learn how to keep our hearts open in a world in crisis.

 Through the transformative power of experiential group work, ritual, storytelling, poetry, and song we will create a foundation of gratitude and beauty from which to share, honor, and transmute our outrage, alarm, fear, guilt, dread, grief, shame and despair, explore new ways of making sense of these difficult times, and seek meaningful ways to respond.
 There are many hard things to face in our world today, but our pain offers evidence that we are fully alive and deeply connected to the web of life.
 If we want to contribute to a better world we must be willing to metabolize our pain into inspiration, strength, and deeper purpose.
 Only then can we bring forward our unique gifts and shine a light into this dark night of the soul of humanity.